 Each year, the Board considers capital requirements in relation to the risks to which SBAB is exposed.
 This is performed through a decision on limits for capital ratios.
-Based on the chosen business strategy, rating targets and capital planning, the Board decided to adopt the following capital targets effective from 31 December 2019:
+Based on the chosen business strategy, rating targets and capital planning, the Board decided to adopt the following capital targets effective from 31 December 2020:

-- The CET1 capital ratio should under normal conditions be at least 0.6 percentage higher than the CET1 capital requirement communicated by the SFSA. - The total capital ratio should under normal conditions be at least 0.6 percentage higher than the capital requirement communicated by the SFSA. - Under normal conditions, the leverage ratio should be at least 0.2 percentage above whichever is higher between the capital requirement communicated by the SFSA, or 3%. - The MREL coefficient must be at least 5.1% and the debt share amount at least 29.9% of REA in accordance with the decision of the Swedish National Debt Office (SNDO) for 2019.
-For 2020 the SNDO has deciced MREL coefficient to at least 5.35% and the debt share amount to at least 21.26% of REA.
+- The CET1 capital ratio should under normal conditions be at least 0.6 percentage higher than the CET1 capital requirements communicated by the SFSA. - The total capital ratio should under normal conditions be at least 0.6 percentage higher than the capital requirements communicated by the SFSA. - Under normal conditions, the leverage ratio should be at least 0.2 percentage above whichever is higher between the capital requirements communicated by the SFSA, or 3%. - The MREL coefficient must be at least 5.35% and the debt share amount at least 21.26% of REA in accordance with the decision of the Swedish National Debt Office (SNDO) for 2020.
+For 2021 the SNDO has decided MREL coefficient to at least 5.01% and the debt share amount to at least 19.73% of REA.

-At any given time, the capital requirement as communicated by the SFSA and which applies to CET1 capital, own funds requirements, the leverage ratio and the MREL must be met.
+At any given time, the capital requirements as communicated by the SFSA and which applies to CET1 capital, own funds requirements, the leverage ratio and the MREL must be met.
 Outcomes for the capital ratios are reported to the CEO and Board on a monthly basis.
 More detailed reporting of the current capital position in relation to established targets is performed quarterly.
 The CRO is responsible for this reporting.